West, Texas: History

 The railroad brought prosperity to the area during the 1880s.
-More businesses were opened and more surrounding land was purchased.
+More businesses opened and more surrounding land was purchased.
 Czech immigrants came to the area, purchasing the rich lands to farm and start a fresh life in the new world.
-They also opened businesses, sharing their European culture.
+They also opened businesses and shared their culture.
 By the 1890s, the Czech businesses flourished in West.
 On June 11, 1892, West was officially organized into a town.
 It had become the center of commerce for the area.
 There were cotton gins, grocery stores, churches, schools, and doctors' offices.

-The temporary city Crush, Texas, located just three miles (5 km) south of West, was the location of The Crash at Crush, a head-on collision between two locomotives that was staged on September 15, 1896, as a publicity stunt for the Missouri–Kansas–Texas Railroad.
+The temporary city Crush, three miles (5 km) south of West, was the location of The Crash at Crush, a head-on collision between two locomotives that was staged on September 15, 1896, as a publicity stunt for the Missouri–Kansas–Texas Railroad.
 Over 30,000 spectators gathered at the crash site, named "crush" for MKT passenger agent William Crush, who conceived the idea.
 About 4 p.m. the trains were sent speeding toward each other.
 Contrary to mechanics' predictions, the steam boilers exploded on impact, propelling pieces of metal into the crowd.
 Two people were killed and many others injured, including Jarvis Deane of Waco, who was photographing the event and lost an eye.
-Texas Historical Marker 5315, located on Interstate 35 northbound frontage road, between Mangrum and Wiggins Road, commemorates the event.
+Texas Historical Marker 5315, on Interstate 35 northbound frontage road, between Mangrum and Wiggins Road, commemorates the event.

 The turn of the century brought electricity, running water, and natural gas.
 The population of West and surrounding area grew.
-Many of the descendants of the original settlers continue to farm the lands and run the businesses today.
+Many of the original settlers' descendants continue to farm the lands and run the businesses.
 Czech is still spoken by some of the older residents.

 2013 explosion

 On April 17, 2013, a fire broke out at West Fertilizer Co., a fertilizer plant on the north side of town that stored ammonium nitrate, a fertilizer that can also be used as an explosive.
-The fire triggered two explosions milliseconds apart from one another.
+The fire triggered two explosions milliseconds apart.
 The massive blasts killed 15 people, including 12 first responders, and injured at least 200.
-It destroyed nearby schools, an apartment complex, and a nursing home and damaged hundreds of homes in the surrounding area.
+It destroyed nearby schools, an apartment complex, and a nursing home, and damaged hundreds of homes in the surrounding area.

 The explosion, which measured as a 2.1 magnitude earthquake, garnered much media attention.
-President Barack Obama and Texas Gov. Rick Perry attended the memorial for first responders.
+President Barack Obama and Texas Governor Rick Perry attended the memorial for first responders.

-A month-long investigation found that the cause of the explosion was undetermined, because multiple possible causes could not be ruled out.
-The lingering possibilities include arson, an electrical glitch or a golf cart that overheated.
+A month-long investigation could not determine the cause of the explosion, because multiple possible causes could not be ruled out.
+The possibilities include arson, an electrical glitch, and a golf cart that overheated.

 In 2016 the Bureau of Alcohol, Tobacco, Firearms and Explosives concluded that the fire that caused the explosion was set deliberately.
-However ATF never presented any evidence of arson.
-A comprehensive investigation by the U.S. Chemical Safety and Hazard Investigation Board (CSB) publicized in 2016 did not find any evidence of foul play.
+But ATF never presented any evidence of arson.
+A comprehensive investigation by the U.S. Chemical Safety and Hazard Investigation Board (CSB) publicized in 2016 found no evidence of foul play.
 The causes of the explosion and recommendations for prevention can be found on www.CSB.gov under West Fertilizer Company (Completed Investigations).